austinshenk/elm-w3/README.md

 ### Integrate with Elm's HTML or Browser package

-This module uses a separate data structure for elements so we have to convert that to a proper VirtualDom structure before using it with either the `elm/html` package or the `elm/virtual-dom` package.
-For that we just simply pass the root node to `Html.toHtml`.
+This package's Html module uses a separate data structure for elements so we have to convert that to a proper VirtualDom structure before using it with either the `elm/html` package or the `elm/virtual-dom` package.
+For that we just simply pass the root Html element to `Html.toNode`.
 This converts only the current node to a Virtual DOM node.
 We don't have to convert the children since we do that as we build the DOM structure so there is not a huge penalty for calling the converter function.

 ## Aria